 “I remember lying in bed, not being able to breathe.”

-Amanda, a student at Methuen High School in Methuen, Massachusetts, made this StoryCorpsU (SCU) recording during the 2014-2015 school year.*
+Amanda, a student at Methuen High School in Methuen, Massachusetts, recorded the following story during the 2014-2015 school year:

 Hi, my name is Amanda and today I wanted to talk about my past events with anxiety and how it affects me pretty much every day.
 It’s really hard to talk about and whatnot because of stuff, and yeah.
 So I wrote maybe two pages of stuff just so I can be able to say it because otherwise I wouldn’t be able to.